python/devguide/runtests.rst

    ./python -m test -j0

+If you are running a version of Python prior to 3.3 you must specify the number of processes to run simultaneously (e.g. ``-j2``).

 .. _strenuous_testing:

 Finally, if you want to run tests under a more strenuous set of settings, you